leofilipe/C-Sharp/README.md

 Developed as a local single-player 2D platformer, **Folclórica** uses the Unity 3D game engine, C# for its controlling scripts, and SQLite for local data saving.
 Additionally, assorted packages, components, and libraries from the Unity Asset Store were employed to enhance particle effects, physics, menu systems, and game sprites.

 To increase student/player engagement, the final score of each level is sent to a web server built using PHP, MySQL, JavaScript, and CSS, for displaying a leaderboard of players' high scores.
+The web system files are located in 'folclorica/WebServerFiles'.

 The gameplay video of the first level of the game is available at: https://www.youtube.com/watch?v=Mk_345hXZCw